USTA Coaching Accreditation Program

 Starting Jan.
 1, 2018, USTA commenced its accreditation program to recognize coaching certification organizations for performance, integrity and quality.

-The accrediting process is intended to strengthen and sustain the quality and integrity of the United States tennis industry.
+The accrediting process is intended to strengthen and sustain the standards and longevity of the United States tennis industry.
 The extent to which each organization accepts and fulfills the responsibilities inherent in the accreditation process is a measure of its commitment to achieving excellence.
 Accreditation is voluntary and free of charge.

 The United States Tennis Association (“USTA”) is the National Governing Body (“NGB”) for the sport of tennis in the United States, as appointed by the United States Olympic Committee (“USOC”).